syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 ## Creating application with DateTimeEdit control

-In this walk throuh, you will create a WPF application that contains the [DateTimEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html) control.
+In this walk through, you will create a WPF application that contains the [DateTimEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html) control.

 ## Creating project